The Entrepreneurship for Kids Program has two parts:

 - Sales forecast

 - Profit and loss forecast

 - The legal knowledge required to realize the project

 - What kind of information does the entrepreneur need?

-- Where do we collect the information?
+- Where do we find the information?

 - What do we do with the information collected?

-Topic 7: Innovation, risk and brainstorming
+Module 7: Innovation, risk, and smart brainstorming

 - What is innovation?